MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Business processes*: This flow doesn't support any business processes, but it provides important data for the operations team.

-- *Process owner*: The operations team.
+- *Process owner*: Director of Operations.

+- *Stakeholders*: Operations team, Platform team, Data team

-- *Escalation path*: The operations team and the operations team.
+- *Escalation path*: Operations team (24/7) and Data team on-call engineer.

-- *Business impact*: This flow requires as much redundancy and resiliency as possible.
+- *Business impact*: This flow supports monitoring and continuous improvement objectives for the business.
+It requires as much redundancy and resiliency as feasible.
 The operations team should strive to recover this flow from failure, so they don't miss important information and warnings.
 If this flow doesn't meet the expected availability, there's a risk of missing problems in production, which can cause serious consequences.
+The operations department has set a target of 99% uptime 24 hours a day, 7 days a week.
+Downtime for maintenance should be planned 48 hours in advance.

 - *Criticality rating*: Medium.